Partron1/fiber-caller-analytics/README.md

 **Data Processing**

 The datasets were loaded into BigQuery for analysis.
-As they shared the same column structure, I only needed to write a query to union them into a single target table for further analysis and visualization.
+As they shared the same column structure, I needed to write a query to union them into a single target table for further analysis and visualization.

 ```sql
 SELECT